-J. D. Coggburn, Box 8102, 515.1888, jcoggburn@ncsu.edu, Political Science & Public Administration
+J. D. Coggburn, Box 8102, 515.1888, jcoggburn@ncsu.edu, Public Administration

-Professors: C. K. Coe, D. M. Daley, G. D. Garson, R. C. Kearney, D. W. Stewart; Associate Professors: J. D. Coggburn, E. O'Sullivan, J. E. Swiss, A. J. Taylor, M. L. Vasu; Assistant Professors: R. Bosworth, J. R. Brunet, R. M. Clerkin, B. Nowell; Research Assistant Professors: D. L. Weisel; Visiting Assistant Professors: J. K. Davis, S. K. Straus
+Professors: C. K. Coe, D. M. Daley, G. D. Garson, R. C. Kearney; Associate Professors: J. D. Coggburn, E. O'Sullivan, J. E. Swiss, A. J. Taylor, M. L. Vasu; Assistant Professors: R. Bosworth, J. R. Brunet, R. M. Clerkin, B. Nowell; Visiting Assistant Professors: S. K. Straus

 Administrative specialties include: association/ non-profit management, information technology, and urban/local government management.
 Specialized courses are offered in environmental policy, financial management, and human resource management.
 The only doctoral program in public administration in N.C., the Ph.D. prepares students for teaching and research positions in public management and related fields.
-The program offers a graduate certificate in non-profit management, which may be included as part of the M.P.A., another graduate degree program, or taken independently.
+The program offers graduate certificates in non-profit management and public policy, both of which may be included as part of the M.P.A., another graduate degree program, or taken independently.

 Admission Requirements: Applicants to the M.P.A. should submit all materials by May 15 (for fall admission) and by November 1 (for spring admission).
 Completed applications received by February 1 will receive consideration for all available university and department scholarships and assistantships.
 Admission to the doctoral program normally requires the completion of the M.P.A. or other relevant graduate degree.
-Ph.D. students are only admitted for the Fall semester.
+Ph.D. students are admitted only for the Fall semester.
 The Ph.D. application deadline is March 15.
 Applicants are encouraged to submit all materials as soon as possible to assure consideration for fellowships and assistantships.

 Master's Degree Requirements: The M.P.A. degree is a 40-semester-hour program consisting of: (1) a core curriculum of 18 credit hours; (2) a choice of administrative specialties, or an individualized program, drawing on courses in public administration and other departments; and (3) an internship or field experience requirement for pre-service students.
 It is an option B with a one-person committee and no final oral examination.
-Students who do not have at least two American government courses, a micro-economics course, and an intermediate-level statistics course must successfully complete equivalent coursework prior to graduation.
+Students who do not have at least two political science courses, including at least one American government course, a micro-economics course, and an intermediate-level statistics course must successfully complete equivalent coursework prior to graduation.